Office of Admission and Financial Aid

 Admission from Colleges and Universities

 An applicant may be admitted by transfer from a fully accredited college, university or community college, under the following conditions: (1) if the applicant has completed 30 or more transferable college semester units with an appropriately strong grade point average in an academically rigorous selection of courses; (2) if the applicant is not under the penalty of academic or disciplinary disqualification at any college or university previously attended and is entitled to an honorable dismissal; and (3) if proof of high school graduation on a high school transcript has been provided as part of the application materials.
-If fewer than 30 transferable semester units have been completed at the time of application, the applicant must submit — in addition to the high school transcript — the results of the SAT or the ACT assessment.
+If fewer than 30 transferable semester units have been completed at the time of application, the applicant must submit — in addition to the high school transcript — the results of the SAT or the ACT assessment test.

-Students intending to transfer to USC should refer to the Transferring to USC brochure or detailed information about the university’s transfer, admission and credit policies.
+Students intending to transfer to USC should refer to the Transferring to USC brochure for detailed information about the university’s transfer, admission and credit policies.
 Call the USC Office of Admission at (213) 740-1111 or visit usc.edu/transferring.

 The amount of advanced standing granted to a student transferring from another institution is determined in each individual case by the Office of Academic Records and Registrar.
 A minimum of 64 units toward the bachelor’s degree must be earned in residence at USC.
 For a degree in Architecture, a minimum of 80 units must be earned in residence at USC.
 A maximum of 70 of the transferable units for this program may be earned at two-year colleges.
 For students in Engineering’s “3-2” Program, at least 48 units must be earned in residence at USC.
 Two-thirds of any transferable course work must be completed at one of USC’s four-year partner institutions.